-Under the ADOPT-A-ROAD PROGRAM

-(name of group or individual/name to appear on signs)
+Under the ADOPT-A-ROAD PR GRAM(name of group or individual/name to appear on signs)

-agrees to adopt a section of road Right-of-Way and keep it clean.
+agrees to adopt a section of roa Right-of-Way and keep it clean.

 City Rd. #

 From: to

 For a Distance of kms.

-As the Authorized Group Representative, by signing below, I confirm that I have read, understood, and agree to comply with the TERMS AND CONDITIONS of the Adopt-A-Road program.
-I also confirm that I have provided each volunteer identified on the attached Volunteer Release and Wavier Agreement with a copy of the Adopt-A-Road Program Policy including the 'Volunteer Responsibilities & Safety Guidelines' and reviewed the guidelines with the volunteers before participating in the Adopt-A-Road clean-up activities.
+understood, and agree to comp program.
+I also confirm that I ha Release and Wavier Agreemen entative, by signing below, I confirm that I have read, with the TERMS AND CONDITIONS of the Adopt-A-Road e provided each volunteer identified on the attached Volunteer with a copy of the Adopt-A-Road Program Policy including the ety Guidelines' and reviewed the guidelines with the volunteers A-Road clean-up activities.

-Authorized Group Representative (print name) Signature Street Address Date City Postal Code Is This an Agreement Renewal (Yes □ No □) Home Phone No. Business Phone No.
+Authorized Group Representativ (print name) Signature

+Street Address Date

+City Postal Co e Is This an Agreement Renewal

+(Yes □ No □)

+Home Phone No. Business Phone No.

 Email Address